 Obviously, this was not sustainable.
 It made for a miserable time moving from one destination to another and a headache every time I tried to find anything.

 Over time I started making small investments that really paid off.
-I even realized that most gear isn’t as expensive as you might think!
+I even realized that most essential travel items as expensive as you might think!

 Choosing the Right Backpack

 The first and most important thing you’ll need to do is find the right bag.
 Some people prefer suitcases, while others love their backpacks.
 If I’m only going somewhere for a few days, I might actually prefer a suitcase, but for the most part, I’m extremely happy with my backpack and haven’t found the need to purchase a small suitcase.